deephaven/benchmark/docs/AdhocWorkflows.md

 - Benchmark Test Classes
   - Wildcard names of available test classes.
 For example, `Avg*` will match the AvgByTest
   - Because of the nature of the benchmark runner, there is no way to select individual tests by name
-  - Test classes can be found under in the [standard test directory](https://github.com/deephaven/benchmark/tree/main/src/it/java/io/deephaven/benchmark/tests/standard)
+  - Test classes can be found under the [standard test directory](https://github.com/deephaven/benchmark/tree/main/src/it/java/io/deephaven/benchmark/tests/standard)
 - Benchmark Iterations
   - The number of iterations to run for each benchmark.
 Be careful, large numbers may take hours or days
   - Given that the Adhoc Dashboard uses medians, any even numbers entered here will be incremented